Meartz's List

 7. In Harm’s Way [1965].
 John “The Duke” Wayne as John “The Duke” Wayne, wait make that Rockwell Torrey, drives this World War II drama forward.
 Great Pearl Harbor scenes and all the action from Wayne one needs.

 8. All the Fine Young Cannibals [1960].
-Natalie Wood and her future hu220px-All_the_fine_young_cannibals_postersband Robert Wagner team for this angst-filled melodrama of coming of age and finding what it all means in the shadow of parents and the conditions of life.
+Natalie Wood and her future husband Robert Wagner team for this angst-filled melodrama of coming of age and finding what it all means in the shadow of parents and the conditions of life.
 George Hamilton and Susan Kohner ably assist moving the drama with the singing and bitter angst of Pearl Bailey coming along.
 The blues is the issue and what to do with them.
 A hard to find movie, but worth the search.

 9. Scrooge (A Christmas Carol) [1951].
 Alastair Sim is cast as Scourge, and does the defining job of the part.
 In stunning Black & White, this film brings fully home the message of the book and Christmas.
 The colorized version fails to capture the grimness of life in the Black & White version.
 One for every Christmas Eve.